mhm956/rivan-iot/main/README.md

 * pip install sqlalchemy kafka # TODO: Add pip freeze
 * Installed exploitdb https://github.com/offensive-security/exploitdb
 * Cloned repo to the home directory
+* Ran locally # TODO: Make this a service that starts on boot.

 Set up of the Kafka VM